jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **init gener**:
         - Type: Number [Item]
         - Default: 0
-        - Description: Initial emission rate.
+        - Description: Initial emission rate ($a$).
 Unit can be changed by right-clicking the component and selecting the desired one.
     - **expon**:
         - Type: Number [Item]
         - Default: 0
-        - Description: The power law exponent.
+        - Description: The power law exponent ($b$).
     - **time**:
         - Type: Number [Item]
         - Default: 0
-        - Description: Power-law model time.
+        - Description: Power-law model time ($t_p$).
 Unit can be changed by right-clicking the component and selecting the desired one.
     - **mult**:
         - Type: Number [Item]
         - Default: 1